OperationFman/travel-blog/README.md

 ## Context
 This is my travel blog, hosted here: https://frankstravelblog.pythonanywhere.com/

-I created it to show off images, videos and tell stories of my travels overseas, this also serves to demonstrate my basic web-design skills.
+I created it to show off images, videos and tell stories of my travels overseas, it also serves to demonstrate my basic web-design skills.

 The home page contains a bio about me with a link to my (Now likely outdated) resume and is in darkmode because I like it.